turingschool/backend-curriculum-site/module4/lessons/agile_stories.markdown

 Learning & Completion Goals

-*   Student understands the expected workflow for turning ideas/requirements into work-ready stories
+*   Student understands the expected workflow for turning ideas/requirements into work-ready stories.
-*   Student is familiar with a template for good stories
+*   Student is familiar with a template for good stories.
-*   Student is able to write a story following the template
+*   Student is able to write a story following the template.
-*   Student is able to use a point system for estimating stories
+*   Student is able to use a point system for estimating stories.
-*   Student is able to decompose a complex story into a simpler one
+*   Student is able to decompose a complex story into a simpler one.

 Session Plan